INM-6/neuroephys_analysis_ontology/README.md

 - The HTML pages are built using [WIDOCO](https://github.com/dgarijo/Widoco).
 NEAO is based on the JAR release that must be downloaded to the local system ([available here](https://github.com/dgarijo/WIDOCO/releases/latest)).
 The recommended path is `~/opt/widoco/widoco.jar`.

   For the documentation build, `xml_grep` from [xmltwig](https://github.com/mirod/xmltwig/tree/master) is needed to post-process the generated files.
-In Ubuntu or other Linux distributions, it can be installed using a package manager:
+In Ubuntu or other Debian based Linux distributions, it can be installed using a package manager:

   `apt install xml-twig-tools`